Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: Numerical Results

 \subsection{Performance of Proposed Optimal Beamforming Designs Versus Benchmark Schemes}

-In this subsection, we compare the performance of our proposed optimal solutions versus three benchmark schemes. \begin{itemize} \item \textbf{Benchmark Scheme 1: CRB-based beamforming.} We optimize the beamforming to minimize the maximum or sum periodic CRB corresponding to the most probable angles of each target under individual rate constraints. \item \textbf{Benchmark Scheme 2: Dual-functional beamforming.} We only optimize dual-functional communication beamforming vectors $\{\bm{w}_k\}_{k=1}^K$ for (P1) or (P3) with $\bm{S}=\bm{0}$. \item \textbf{Benchmark Scheme 3: Sensing-oriented beamforming.} We only optimize the sensing beamforming vectors in $\bm{S}$ to minimize the maximum or sum periodic PCRB. \end{itemize}
+In this subsection, we compare the performance of our proposed optimal solutions versus three benchmark schemes. \begin{itemize}[leftmargin=*] \item \textbf{Benchmark Scheme 1: CRB-based beamforming.} Similar to the sensing performance metric considered in \cite{liu2021cramer}, we optimize the beamforming to minimize the maximum or sum periodic CRB corresponding to the most probable angles of the multiple targets under individual rate constraints.\normalcolor \item \textbf{Benchmark Scheme 2: Dual-functional beamforming.} We only optimize dual-functional communication beamforming vectors $\{\bm{w}_k\}_{k=1}^K$ for (P1) or (P3) with $\bm{S}=\bm{0}$. \item \textbf{Benchmark Scheme 3: Sensing-oriented beamforming.} We only optimize the sensing beamforming vectors in $\bm{S}$ to minimize the maximum or sum periodic PCRB. \end{itemize}

+Fig. \ref{rank_beamforming_CRB} shows that our proposed min-max periodic PCRB scheme generally requires more dedicated sensing beams than Benchmark Scheme 1 as it considers a broader range of angles with high probability densities instead of focusing only on the most probable ones.
+Moreover, the radiated power patterns also show that our proposed design focuses sufficient power across wider ranges of angles with high probability densities.
 Fig. \ref{PCRB_rate_all} shows the trade-off between the multi-target sensing performance characterized by the maximum or sum periodic PCRB and the communication rate requirement $\bar{R}_1=\bar{R}_2$, under the same setup as Fig. \ref{rank_beamforming_base}.
 It is observed that our proposed optimal designs outperform Benchmark Scheme 1 in both cases as they make full use of the prior distribution information.
 Moreover, both proposed designs outperform Benchmark Scheme 2 in low-to-moderate rate regimes, which demonstrates the need of dedicated sensing beams; while in the high-rate regime, their performances overlap, which verifies our analytical results in Sections \ref{section_min_max} and \ref{section_min_sum} that no sensing beam is needed.
 In addition, we show the maximum or sum periodic PCRB achieved by Benchmark Scheme 3 as a lower bound, although they are not feasible for (P1) and (P3) due to the absence of communication beams.
 It is observed that our proposed designs can achieve the same sensing performance as Benchmark Scheme 3 in the low-rate regime, which demonstrates their effectiveness.